Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Introduction

 In summary, this work provides the first thorough investigation of MRI reconstruction frameworks across a \textit{broad SNR spectrum} that represents diverse low-field MRI settings.
 To the best of our knowledge, this aspect of low-field imaging has not been studied before.
-Specifically, it makes the following key contributions.
-(1) Exploration of strategies for maximizing speed and image quality within a fixed scan duration.
+Specifically, it makes the following key contributions: (1) Exploration of strategies for maximizing speed and image quality within a fixed scan duration.
 The results show that a strategy combining $k$-space undersampling, scan repetition (NEX), and iterative reconstruction can outperform fully-sampled acquisitions and provide robustness to varying SNR.
-(2) A comparative evaluation of canonical MRI reconstruction frameworks for low-field MRI, across a wide SNR spectrum.
-The results demonstrate that unrolled AI networks consistently outperform CS and data-driven AI, providing both high-quality reconstructions and high stability to SNR variations.
-They also indicate that CS and data-driven AI exhibit similar performance, yet their relative ranking depends on both the SNR level and acceleration factor.
-(3) Experimental demonstration of the studied CS and AI frameworks using raw data from both high-field (3~T) and low-field (6.5~mT) scans, including experiments with prospectively undersampled data.
+(2) A comparative evaluation of state-of-the-art MRI reconstruction frameworks for low-field MRI.
+The results demonstrate that physics-guided DL methods—including unrolled convolutional networks and Swin Transformer cascades—consistently outperform CS and data-driven DL approaches.
+While the Swin Cascade achieved the highest reconstruction accuracy at high SNR and high field strength, unrolled networks were more robust at ultra-low SNR—highlighting that simpler, locally-aware architectures can outperform more complex models in challenging noise conditions.
+(3) Experimental demonstration of the studied CS and DL frameworks using raw data from both high-field (3~T) and low-field (6.5~mT) scans, including experiments with prospectively undersampled data.
 (4) The first demonstration of the \textit{hidden-noise problem} in low-field MRI, which shows that computing image quality metrics relative to reference images containing different levels of noise can change the algorithmic ranking.
-As low-field MRI is characterized by high levels of noise, this demonstration can raise awareness of this important matter.
+As low-field MRI is inherently noisy, this demonstration contributes to growing awareness of the hidden noise problem and the challenges it poses for accurate algorithm assessment.